Leninner/personal_portfolio/src/content/projects/static-website-aws.md

     const rideId = toUrlString(randomBytes(16));
     console.log('Received event (', rideId, '): ', event);

-    // Because we're using a Cognito User Pools authorizer, all of the claims
-    // included in the authentication token are provided in the request context.
-    // This includes the username as well as other attributes. const username = event.requestContext.authorizer.claims['cognito:username'];
+    const username = event.requestContext.authorizer.claims['cognito:username'];

-    // The body field of the event in a proxy integration is a raw string.
-    // In order to extract meaningful values, we need to first parse this string
-    // into an object.
-A more robust implementation might inspect the Content-Type
-    // header first and use a different parsing strategy based on that value. const requestBody = JSON.parse(event.body);
+    const requestBody = JSON.parse(event.body);

     const pickupLocation = requestBody.PickupLocation;